 Taking BLOCK PLAY to the Next Level…

-Enhance your child’s PLAY, and hence their learning, with a few, simple additions.
+Enrich your child’s PLAY, and hence their learning, with a few, simple additions.
 For example, take your child’s imagination into the prehistoric by adding several toy accessories like dinosaurs, trees and perhaps even some real rocks transforming block play into pretend play.

 Extend their PLAY even further by incorporating a book into the mix!